4padenj/MovieSearch/README.md

-# Getting Started with Create React App
+# Creating A Movie Libarary with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Learning and implementing React Fundamentals

+This application is for learning the fundamentals of react.
+The OMDb API (Open Movie Database) will be used to populate the application.
+Core concepts to learn & master:
+- File and Folder Structure
+- State, Props, Hooks
+- Functional Components

 ## Available Scripts